MishTails/MishTails/README.md

 ### Hi there!! 👋

-My name is Jarrod Mishima and I am a fullstack software engineer!
+My name is Jarrod Mishima and I am a Fullstack Software Engineer!

 ### A little about me: